 “I am looking to build a passive income of at least $10,000/month so that I can use my abilities to help others.
 I plan to take a year off ‘working,’ spending time with my family, church, fishing, golfing, and working out.
-Once I am going stir-crazy, I plan on helping others invest in real estate and focus on larger scale real estate investments while spending time helping out in my church.”
+Once I am going stir-crazy, I plan on helping others invest in real estate and focusing on larger scale real estate investments while spending time helping out in my church.”

-I don’t know about you, but I think Brady’s onto something here, with this whole invest-in-rentals-and-retire-young, strategy.
+I don’t know about you, but I think Brady’s onto something here, with this whole invest-in-rentals-and-retire-young strategy.